 Contains abstracts of U.S. doctoral dissertations and master’s theses.
 This database is updated monthly.

-Includes Academic Search Complete; Alt Healthwatch; Agricola; Art Abstracts; Biological Abstracts; Book Collection: Nonfiction; Business Source Complete; CINAHL Plus Full-text; Computer Science Index; Computer Source; Discovery Service; Economia y Negocio; Environmental Index; ERIC; Fuente Academica; Funk and Wagnall's New World Encyclopedia; GeoRef; GeoRef In Process; Greenfile; Health Source; H.W.
-Wilson; History Reference Center; Hospitality and Tourism Index; Information Science and Technology Abstracts; Internet and Personal Computing Abstracts; Legal Collection; Lexi-PALS Drug Guide, Library, Information Science and Technology Abstracts with full text; Literary Reference Center; MAS Ultra: School Edition; MedicLatina; Medline; Mental Measurements Yearbook; Military and Government Collection; MLA Directory of Periodicals; MLA International Bibliography; Newspaper Source; Primary Search; Professional Development Collection; Psychology and Behavioral Sciences Collection; PsycINFO; Regional Business News; Religion and Philosophy Collection; Science and Technology Collection; SocINDEX with Full Text; the Serials Directory; Teacher Reference Center; Vente et Gestion; and World History Collection.
+Includes Academic Search Complete; Alt Healthwatch; Agricola; Art Abstracts; Biological Abstracts; Book Collection: Nonfiction; Business Source Complete; CINAHL Plus Full-text; Computer Science Index; Computer Source; Economia y Negocio; Environmental Index; ERIC; Fuente Academica; Funk & Wagnall's New World Encyclopedia; GeoRef; GeoRef In Process; Greenfile; Health Source; History Reference Center; Hospitality & Tourism Index; Information Science & Technology Abstracts; International Political Science Abstracts; Internet & Personal Computing Abstracts; Legal Collection; Lexi-PALS Drug Guide, Library, Information Science & Technology Abstracts with full text; Literary Reference Center; MAS Ultra: School Edition; MedicLatina; Medline; Mental Measurements Yearbook; Military & Government Collection; MLA Directory of Periodicals; MLA International Bibliography; Newspaper Source; Primary Search; Professional Development Collection; Psychology & Behavioral Sciences Collection; PsycINFO; Regional Business News; Religion & Philosophy Collection; Science & Technology Collection; SocINDEX with Full Text; SPORTDiscus; the Serials Directory; Teacher Reference Center; Vente et Gestion; and World History Collection.

 Databases include Biography Resource Center, Literature Resource Center, Scribners Writers Series, and Twayne Author Series.